 A competitor comparison landing page stacks your brand’s offerings against your competitors, comparing price, quality, benefits, and more.
 The best pages feature easy-to-read charts, visuals, and persuasive CTAs.

-In this guide, she shares the ins and outs of a high-impact competitor comparison landing page, solid examples, and tips on how to write your own.
+In this guide, she shares the ins and outs of a high-impact competitor comparison landing page, examples, and how to create your own.

 What is a competitor comparison landing page?